 I have a lot to get caught up on after a busy weekend of golf.
 It took me about halfway through my round yesterday to realize that, though I went all over the place the past two days, there actually was a theme to it all: oak trees!

-I do think they are a beautiful aesthetic touch to many California courses, but I definitely got my fill of those crusty old trees this weekend.
+I do think they are a beautiful aesthetic part of many California courses, but I definitely got my fill of those crusty old trees this weekend.

 It started Saturday, when I was prepping to play in the Greenskeeper.org outing at one of my absolute favorite local courses, CrossCreek Golf Club in Temecula.
 Since the event didn’t start until noon, I figured I’d get a warm-up round in during the morning.
 I ended up keeping it very cheap and simple…

 There are two courses here.
 One is the executive Fountains Course, which looks like fun.
-I wanted to focus on my iron game a bit, though, so I opted for the par-3 Oaks Course.
+However, I had limited time and also wanted to focus on my iron game a bit.
+Therefore, I opted for the par-3 Oaks Course.
 I couldn’t really find a scorecard for it online, but I was hoping for more variety of hole lengths.
 Unfortunately, it really is just a true “pitch and putt” course.
 There are a few holes around 120, but most range from 85-110 yards.
 Many guys won’t need more than a wedge and a putter for this place.

 Otherwise, the course is pretty basic, so I won’t go into great detail.
 No holes are really dramatic and there’s no too much trouble to get into other than a drainage ditch that bisects the course and you have to hit over it a handful of times.